Clinical trial: Patient and public involvement

 Besides being participants in a clinical trial, members of the public can be actively collaborate with researchers in designing and conducting clinical research.
 This is known as patient and public involvement (PPI).
-Public involvement involves a working partnership between patients, caregivers, people with lived experience, and researchers to shape and influence what is researcher and how.
+Public involvement involves a working partnership between patients, caregivers, people with lived experience, and researchers to shape and influence what is researched and how.
 PPI can improve the quality of research and make it more relevant and accessible.
 People with current or past experience of illness can provide a different perspective than professionals and compliment their knowledge.
 Through their personal knowledge they can identify research topics that are relevant and important to those living with an illness or using a service.
 They can also help to make the research more grounded in the needs of the specific communities they are part of.
 Public contributors can also ensure that the research is presented in plain language that is clear to the wider society and the specific groups it is most relevant for.